-The main enforcement and compliance role for this Licensing Authority in terms of the Gambling Act 2005 will be to ensure compliance with the Premises Licences and other permissions which its authorises.
+The main enforcement and compliance role for this Licensing Authority in terms of the Gambling Act 2005 will be to ensure compliance with the Premises Licenses and other permissions which its authorises.

 The Gambling Commission will be the enforcement body for the Operating and Personal Licences.
-It is also worth noting that concerns about manufacture, supply or repair of gaming machines are not dealt with by the licensing authority but should be notified to the Gambling Commission.
+It is also worth noting that concerns about manufacture, supply or repair of gaming machines are not dealt with by the Licensing Authority but should be notified to the Gambling Commission.

-This licensing authority also keeps itself informed of developments as regards work of the Better Regulation Executive in its consideration of the regulatory functions of local authorities.
+This Licensing Authority also keeps itself informed of developments as regards work of the BIS Department for Business Innovation and Skills in its consideration of the regulatory functions of local authorities.

-Bearing in mind the principle of transparency, this licensing authority's enforcement/compliance protocols/written agreements are available upon request to the licensing department, Neil Harris, Democratic Services Manager neilharris@maidstone.gov.uk or licensing@maidstone.gov.uk our risk methodology is also available on request.
+Bearing in mind the principle of transparency, this Licensing Authority's enforcement/compliance protocols/written agreements are available upon request to the licensing department, Neil Harris, Head of Democratic Services neilharris@maidstone.gov.uk or licensing@maidstone.gov.uk our risk methodology is also available on request.